 Comprehensive Eye Exam

-At Urban Optiks Optometry, Dr. Klein’s state-of-the-art eye examinations use the latest equipment to ensure an accurate and comfortable prescription.
+At Urban Optiks Optometry, our state-of-the-art eye examinations use the latest equipment to ensure an accurate and comfortable prescription.
 Computerized technology is incorporated into the autorefractor, auto-lensometer, peripheral visual field and glaucoma testing for a comprehensive evaluation of your overall eye health.
-He works patiently with you to ensure that your prescription best suits your vision requirements whether it be for glasses or contact lenses.
+Our optometrists work patiently with you to ensure that your prescription best suits your vision requirements whether it be for glasses or contact lenses.

 WHY ARE EYE EXAMS IMPORTANT?

 Only a small percentage of your time during an exam is actually spent determining your prescription.
 The majority of the testing time is devoted to tests such as visual field, tonometry, retinal evaluation, slit lamp, etc. These tests are just a few of the ways that optometrist can check your overall health and well being.

 - Eye diseases: glaucoma, diabetic retinopathy

 - Other diseases: high blood pressure, high cholesterol

 Vision screenings are just that…a screening.
 Most people experience this as their first introduction to eye care, whether during school or at the DMV.
 A screening is basically a test to determine if you can see 20/20.
 If you can’t, then it’s time to see an eye doctor.
 While a screening is a great way to determine a need for a prescription, it is not in any way determining the health of your eyes.
 Even if you can pass a screening and see 20/20, you should still have annual eye examinations to check the health of your eyes.